 Our review of the eBags ultra lightweight packing cubes

-Overall, I love eBags ultra lightweight packing cubes.
+Overall, we really like the eBags ultra lightweight packing cubes.
 They’re as nice as new after six weeks of constant use and I find that I use the carry handles a lot to grab them and move them around.

 They also have pull tabs that make it very easy to open and shut and a quick loop can secure them up for transport.